 “Is it natural to be completely tired out and isolated?
 Three months in and other than a few networking events and family days, every day has been work.
 I’m pretty sure my balance is all wrong and I should be having the weekends off.
-Can I ask if anyone else feels like they need to escape from themselves and knows they are working too many hours and if so what is the best (cost free) strategy they have used to bring some balance back?”
+Does anyone else feels like they need to escape from themselves and knows they are working too many hours and if so what is the best strategy to bring some balance back?”

 To which our wonderful bunch of business owners replied ….

 - I know the feeling and am committing myself to at least one whole day a week not working at all.
 I need to choose something I have to concentrate on or I just drift back to thinking about the business.

 - I can go through phases of working really hard if I need to, but if I keep it up for too long I feel awful – not just tired and prone to headaches, colds etc, but my motivation and productivity drops dramatically.
 So I force myself to do other things that are totally unrelated to work, and that gets me back to ‘normality’!